openxla/xla/xla/backends/gpu/libraries/cutedsl/README.md

 - `__xla_gpu_cutedsl_call_v3`
 - `__xla_gpu_cutedsl_call_no_cuda_graph_v3`
+- `__xla_gpu_cutedsl_collective_v3`

 Version 3 is the only supported contract.
 It accepts `module` bytes and their 32-byte SHA-256 `key`, creates the module during prepare, runs an explicit no-op initialize stage, and passes XLA buffers to the compiled `cutlass_call` entry point using CuTeDSL's `JaxArray` layout.

+The collective target additionally requires the int64 `abi_clique_size` attribute.
+It records the clique width used to compile the region-major peer address portion of the call frame.
+Prepare rejects a different runtime clique width before loading the module or requesting collective resources.

 ## Runtime linkage